-What To Do About Brown Recluse Spiders On Your Frisco Property
+What to Do About Brown Recluse Spiders on Your Frisco Property

 What's in a name?
 Is there anything we can learn about brown recluse spiders from their name?
 Of course there is.
 We learn that these spiders are brown.
 And we learn that they are reclusive.
 (This means that they like to hide and rarely come out in the open.)
 But do we need to know more about these spiders in order to identify them?
 Since brown recluse spiders can be dangerous to humans, it is important to be able to distinguish them from other brown spiders that are not dangerous.

-How To Identify A Brown Recluse Spider
+How to Identify a Brown Recluse Spider

 These brown, reclusive spiders are known for the violin shape on their backs.
 (Some refer to this as a fiddle shape.)
 Knowing about this violin shape might make you think that these spiders are easy to identify, but they might not be if you only get a glimpse of one.
 Here are some details to help you identify the brown spider in your home.